razmser/gwt/README.md

 # Create a new worktree for feature "parsing"
 gwt add parsing
 # Creates branch: wt/parsing
-# Creates directory: ../gwt-parsing
+# Creates directory: ../gwt-parsing (alongside main repo)
 # Attaches to tmux session for the worktree

-# List all worktrees (shows short names)
+# List all worktrees (shows name and branch in two columns)
 gwt list
 # Output:
-# master
-# parsing
+# parsing  wt/parsing
-# tmp-8
+# tmp-8    wt/tmp-8
+# (main repo is not shown)

 # Switch to existing worktree
 gwt sw parsing
 # Attaches to tmux session at ../gwt-parsing

-# Switch back to main repo
+# Switch back to main repo (either works from any worktree)
+gwt sw
-gwt sw master
+gwt sw gwt

 # Remove a worktree
 gwt rm parsing